 Old folks are going to the dogs.
 And cats.
 Even a few birds.

 The benefits of having a pet (or sharing one) are many and well documented through research and anecdotal evidence.
 Aside from the emotional uplift and companionship which combats loneliness and isolation, it has been found that the interaction with pets can actually lower both blood pressure and cholesterol levels, decrease depression, and even ease the pain of losing a loved one.
+Now, there are some things to consider when getting a pet.

 Some assisted living communities welcome residents’ pets, if they meet certain criteria.
 Some provide community pets, too, — often older, gentler shelter rescues with easy-going and affectionate demeanors.
 Following my mother's injury, we investigated one such center, providentially located just down the street from her home, in walking distance with a good tailwind.
 We were pleasantly surprised to be greeted in the entry lobby by a calm, friendly mixed-breed senior canine.
 He welcomed us, sniffed our credentials, and then settled down to nap in a communal parlor, adjacent to the dining area.
 Smart dog.